-Before January 1, 2017, the University of Chicago Medical Center (the "Medical Center") was a participating employer in ERIP for the benefit of its eligible employees.
-However, as of January 1, 2017, the Medical Center established a separate retirement income plan (the "Medical Center's ERIP").
-Current and former Medical Center employees and their beneficiaries should refer to the summary plan description that the Medical Center provides for participants in the Medical Center's ERIP.
+The University of Chicago Medical Center (the "Medical Center") established a separate contributory retirement plan ("Medical Center's CRP") for the benefit of its eligible employees.
+Current and former Medical Center employees and their beneficiaries should refer to the summary plan description that the Medical Center provides for participants in the Medical Center's CRP.

-If there are any conflicts between the Plan document for ERIP on the one hand, and this SPD or any explanation from Plan representatives on the other, the Plan document will control.
+If there are any conflicts between the Plan document for CRP on the one hand, and this SPD or any explanation from Plan representatives on the other, the Plan document will control.
 You can obtain a copy of the Plan document from the Benefits Office.

-Throughout this SPD, you will see references to the Supplemental Retirement Plan ("SRP").
-Additional information about this plan is available in its summary plan description.
+Throughout this SPD, you will see references to the Retirement Income Plan for Employees ("ERIP") and the Supplemental Retirement Plan ("SRP").
+For additional information about these plans, refer to each plan's summary plan description.